lhervier/KSP-SteamInputPlugin/README.md

 You will find an icon in the KSP Tool bar.
 Clicking on it will allow you to change the logging level (in the KSP.log file).
 By default, this icon is hidden when in game.
 You can show it in the game difficulty settings, in the "Steam Input" section.

-Also note that if you connect a Steam Controller while the game is running, you will have to press the Steam button for the controller to be detected.

 ### Troubleshooting

 If you encounter issues: